The more apps and services you use, the more strain you’ll put on your smartphone’s battery.

 Turning your screen’s brightness down can help too – as this is one of the biggest uses of battery power.
 It’s even worth turning off Bluetooth when you’re not using it.
 It won’t use as much power as leaving Wi-Fi on – but it’s still draining your battery unnecessarily if you’re not using it.

-If you’ve tried all these tips and you still don’t get enough charge from your battery, there’s always the option of carrying a mobile phone charger or backup power bank around with you.
-But if that doesn’t suit, a phone with a long-lasting battery should be your first point of call.
+If you’ve tried all these tips and you still don’t get enough charge from your battery, there’s always the option of carrying a mobile phone charger or backup power bank around with you – check out our range of accessories.

 Because Android and iOS devices don’t all come with the same capabilities, it’s difficult to say which phone type has the best battery life or which lasts longest.
 But it’s safe to say bigger battery doesn’t always mean a longer time between charges.

 Some phones, like the Samsung Galaxy S8, iPhone 7 or Sony Xperia XZ Premium, can do more with less.
-If you want to know which phone is best for long battery life you’re better off paying attention to the specs for talk time and audio playback, for example, than just considering battery size.
+If you want to know which phone is best for long battery life, check out the specs for talk time and audio playback, for example, and don’t just consider the battery size.